loganmey/boot-scripts/README.md

 # boot_scripts
-Boot scripts for aws ec2 images

-This is just a simple file to save sample bootstrap scripts for various services.
+This is just a simple file to save sample bootstrap scripts for various services including AWS EC2 and dockerfiles.